 Mangalam Vasan’s interview with Sthapati Purushothaman Jayaraman

 The unit of measurement in this science is thaala same as in music and dance since Vaastu Veda says time and space equate to measure and form.
-Thus we can say that sthapati creates musical compositions, which transforms into the temple.
-At this point one would wonder about Rajaraja chola’s sthapati.
-The symphony of the great Bṛhadeeswarar Temple was composed by the esteemed sthapati Kunjaara mallan Rajaraja thachchan.
+Thus we can say that sthapati creates musical compositions, which transform into the temple.
+At this point, one would wonder about Rajaraja Chola’s sthapati.
+The symphony of the great Bṛhadeeswarar Temple was composed by the esteemed sthapati Kunjaara mallan Rajaraja Thachchan.
 The word thachchan means a sort of creator.
-Viswakarma was the Deva thacchan who designed the universe.
-To date, no one has cracked the code of sthapati Kunjaara mallan’s magnificent Vimaanam rising into the sky for two hundred and twenty one feet and six inches all in granite.
+Viswakarma was the Deva Thacchan who designed the universe.
+To date, no one has cracked the code of sthapati Kunjaara Mallan’s magnificent Vimaanam rising into the sky for two hundred and twenty-one feet and six inches all in granite.

-In the Shilpa sastras the temple itself is equated to a human body either standing up or lying down.
-The human body is the house and God takes up residence in there.
-In the standing up model, the shrine/moolasthaanam is interpreted as follows.
+In the Shilpa sastras, the temple itself is equated to a human body either standing up or lying down.
+The human body is the house and God takes up residence there.
+In the standing-up model, the shrine/moolasthaanam is interpreted as follows.

 If you equate a person lying down to the temple complex as shown above, the moolasthaanam relates to the head and the temple structure as you see above ends with the feet, relating to the Gopuram, which is the temple tower over the entrance.

-South Indian temple structure is square since that is meant to be of saatvic nature.
-It is stated that octagonal temples are of rajasic nature and circular shaped temples are of tamasic nature.
+The south Indian temple structure is square since that is meant to be of saatvic nature.
+It is stated that octagonal temples are of rajasic nature and circular-shaped temples are of tamasic nature.